 Neck pain is common but most cases aren’t caused by a serious problem.
 Your pain should ease within two weeks and you should recover over approximately a 4–6 week period.
 You should use the suggested exercises for at least 6–8 weeks to help prevent symptoms returning.
-These exercises are also available to download and keep (PDF, 297 KB).
+These exercises for neck pain (PDF, 297 KB) are also available to download and keep.

 Keeping the rest of the body straight, push you chin forward so your throat is stretched.
 Gently tense your neck muscles and hold for 5 seconds.
 Return your head to the centre and push it backwards, keeping your chin up.
 Hold for 5 seconds.
 Repeat 5 times.

 Tilt your head down towards your shoulder, leading with your ear.
 Gently tense your neck muscles and hold for 5 seconds.
 Return your head to centre and repeat on the opposite side.
 Repeat 5 times on each side.